Becoming a “Greener” Expat — How to Save the Planet While Living Abroad

-Although the aviation industry claims that they are only responsible for 2% of all carbon emissions, in reality the actual percentage might be much higher.
-According to Statista, one of the world’s largest statistics databases, commercial airlines burned 94 billion gallons of fossil fuels in 2018 — this number is predicted to rise to 98 billion gallons in 2020.
+Although the aviation industry claims that they are only responsible for about 2% of all carbon emissions, in reality the actual percentage might be much higher.
+According to Statista, one of the world’s largest statistics databases, commercial airlines burned 96 billion gallons of fossil fuels in 2019.

-In some cases, you will have to take that plane to get where you need to go, but when it comes to a quick weekend getaway, try to look at destinations that are closer to you.
+In some cases, you will have to take a plane to get where you need to go, but when it comes to a quick weekend getaway, try to look at destinations that are closer to you.
 A relaxing train ride might get you there as well and allow you to enjoy the scenery along the way.
-Or maybe carpooling with friends is an alternative for you, which could even take you to places you would have missed otherwise.
+Or maybe taking a road trip with friends is an alternative for you — it could even take you to places you would have missed otherwise.

 The same applies to your daily commute.
 If you live in a big city, taking public transportation is not just better for the environment, it is often more practical than taking your car.
 You might even ditch the train or bus for your bicycle if you don’t live too far from your place of work (and if urban traffic permits it).

 According to the UN Environment Programme, the fashion industry produces 10% of global carbon emissions and could even be responsible for a quarter of the world’s carbon budget by 2050.
 While some well-known fast fashion labels offer between 12 and 24 collections per year, textiles and clothing are also discarded at an alarming rate — a truckload is burned or dumped in landfills every second.